timlandvoigt/FinancialFragilityWithSAM/readme.md

         "`res_[current_date_time]`" that contains the converged policy
         functions.

-    -   The code archive contain the pre-computed named "`res_20191112_bench`".
+    -   The code archive contains the pre-computed file named "`res_20191112_bench`".

 -   Simulate the model using "`sim_stationary`" and